samuelgozi/firebase-firestore-lite/README.md

 ## What am I giving up by using this?

-No realtime support(yet*) and no out of the box offline support*.
+No realtime support (yet*) and no out of the box offline support*.
 You should also transpile and polyfill the code yourself for your target browsers.
-I don't try to support old browsers(ehm...
+I don't try to support old browsers (ehm...
 IE), but it is possible and was done by some of the community.

 \* Realtime is planned, but will take some time because of lack of documentation on how the API works.

-\* Offline support will be available in the future, but probably as a third party addition, and is currently not a high priority.
+\* Offline support will be available in the future, but probably as a third-party addition, and is currently not a high priority.

 ## API Reference